Asing1001/slides/md/vim.md

 1. gg
 2. find `Miki`
 3. change to `Mery`
-4. repate all of them
+4. repeat all of them

 ===